solana-labs/solana/docs/src/staking/README.md

+*Note before reading: All references to increases in values are in absolute terms with regards to balance of SOL.
+This document makes no suggestion as to the monetary value of SOL at any time.*

 # Staking on Solana

 Staking your SOL tokens on Solana is the best way you can help secure the world's